 Did I really just say that?
 Hosting Thanksgiving dinner stress-free?

-Believe it or not, I think it’s possible, and I’ve actually even done it many times!
+Believe it or not, it’s possible, and I’ve actually even done it many times!

 I love Thanksgiving, and my favorite part about it is throwing the party.
 I love making a beautiful table and baking pies.
-The Maestro loves cooking gourmet meals.
+My husband loves cooking gourmet meals.
 What could be more perfect than hosting Thanksgiving?

 While it is definitely possible for Thanksgiving to be stress-free, it does take a few weeks of planning, so the earlier you can start, the better!